Your legal problems solved.

 IMPORTANT LEGAL UPDATE

-On March 21, the U.S. Treasury Department’s Financial Crimes Enforcement Network (FinCEN) issued an interim final rule that limits the definition of “reporting company” to include only entities created under the law of a foreign country that are registered to do business in the United States.
-Under the new rule, businesses formed in the United States do not need to file BOI reports.
+On March 26, 2025, the U.S. Treasury Department’s Financial Crimes Enforcement Network (FinCEN) published an interim final rule regarding the Corporate Transparency Act that limits the definition of “reporting company” to include only entities created under the law of a foreign country that are registered to do business in the United States.
+Under the new rule, businesses formed in the United States do not need to file Beneficial Ownership Information (BOI) reports.

 Updated Deadlines for Foreign Entities